utdata/icj-class/css/css-in-class.md

 ![nutrition-list-example](../images/nutrition-list-example.png)

 But we have lists, which are a vertical structure.
-We could separate these into to sections and float them, but if there were generated from an application or CMS of some kind, that would be annoying.
+We could separate these into to sections and float them, but if they were generated from an application or CMS of some kind, that would be difficult.
 We can do it with a special CSS selector called [nth-child](https://www.w3schools.com/cssref/sel_nth-child.asp).

 Let's do this in pieces so you can see the magic happen.